 After Kandarian was named CEO, Wheeler and William Mullaney, president of the U.S. business, were given stock-based “special grants.”
 The awards were “in recognition of the critical nature of their roles at the company and to encourage them to continue with the company,” MetLife said in a 2011 filing.
 Mullaney later left after his position was eliminated.

 Kandarian also appointed Michel Khalaf to head the Europe, Middle East, and Africa region, and hired Christopher Townsend from AIG to lead operations in Asia.
-Kandarian hired John Hele from Arch Capital Group Ltd. (ACGL) as CFO in July.
+Kandarian hired John Hele from Arch Capital Group Ltd. (ACGL:US) as CFO in July.
 Steven Goulart was promoted to chief investment officer in May 2011 to replace Kandarian.
 He joined MetLife as head of mergers and acquisitions.

 Moves by Wheeler and Kandarian helped MetLife navigate the financial crisis and its aftermath.
 MetLife divested real estate near the market’s peak, including the $5.4 billion sale of Stuyvesant Town and Peter Cooper Village in New York.

 Wheeler built up protection against low interest rates in the mid-2000s.
 In 2006, when the yield on the 10-year Treasury rose above 5 percent, Wheeler boosted the insurer’s protection against low rates to $37.4 billion, more than triple the notional value of interest-rate floors a year earlier.
 Ten-year U.S. debt now yields about 2 percent.

 The insurer took in at least $1.5 billion betting on low rates, “the easiest billion dollars we ever made,” Wheeler said in 2009.